citricguy/ParametricProjects/README.md

 - **NonCommercial**: You may not use the material for commercial purposes.

-- **No Derivatives**: If you remix, transform, or build upon the material, you may not distribute the modified material.
+- **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ## Installation